Schlieren: Schlieren displays

 The schlieren effect is often used in video projector technologies.
 The basic idea is some device, such as a liquid crystal light valve, is used to produce schlieren distortions in a controlled manner and these are projected on a screen to produce the desired image.
-Projection display systems such as the now-obsolete Eidophor and Talaria have used variations of this approach as far back as the year 1940.
+Projection display systems such as the now-obsolete Eidophor and Talaria have used variations of this approach as far back as 1940.